krasch/smart-assistants/recommender-system/datasets/README.md

-Importing the houseA and houseB datasets by T.L.M. van Kasteren et al.
+Importing the houseA and houseB datasets by van Kasteren et al.
 ----------------------

 For evaluation of the recommender system we used the houseA and houseB datasets that are described in: